mpv-player/mpv/DOCS/man/options.rst

     position and so can take some time depending on decoding performance.
 For some video formats, precise seeks are disabled.
-This option selects the default choice to use for seeks; it is possible to explicitly override that default in the definition of key bindings and in slave mode commands.
+This option selects the default choice to use for seeks; it is possible to explicitly override that default in the definition of key bindings and in input commands.

     :no:       Never use precise seeks.
     :absolute: Use precise seeks if the seek is to an absolute position in the